mihnutzen/iwoca-test/README.md

 I added dummy service which returns a different config if you enter a value smaller than 10k or bigger than 20k.
 Not enough time was left to add validation also for the duration.

-If you wish to run this locally please `clone` -> `yarn` -> `npm start`.
+If you wish to run this locally please `clone` -> `yarn` -> `yarn start`.
 The classic react app was used as a starting point.
 I added a few extra configs for eslint and prettier.

 Looking forward to reading your feedback.
 Have fun reviewing.